sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Tunnels between rooms

 ## To Do
-* Update organization of code
+* Create game over function/class
 * Wait to move until more inputs are recieved?
 (See bugs)
 * Put the lists into one dictionary (for coordinates)